 1. Digital cameras produce grainless images (though they can be very noisy).2.
-Film grain can be very beautiful and convey texture and mood.3.
+Film grain can be very beautiful and conveys texture and mood.3.
 Gaussian noise, or other noise, is very ugly.

 Here you can see four samples of Power Retouch Film Grain.Please compare these samples with the real film grain below

-The Film Grain Plug-in has two identical sets of controls.
+The Photoshop plug-in has two identical sets of controls.
 One set makes the black & white grain, the other the color grain.
 The top checkbox turns the entire group on or off.